 EXHIBITORS: Exhibitor should list ALL classes they wish to participate in on the Fair Entry Form.
 Once at the Fair Horse Show, you will only be able to scratch classes.
-PLEASE identify the two classes you wish to have paid premiums, in the body of an e-mail sent to kathy.ninneman@ wisc.edu.
-NO PREMIUM WILL BE PAID if two classes aren't identified.
+PLEASE identify the two classes you wish to have paid premiums, in the body of an e-mail sent to sgraff@greenlakecountywi.gov.
+NO PREMIUM

+WILL BE PAID if two classes aren't identified.